joieariel/flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shoutout to Reena for helping me out when she finished her project.
+Shoutout to every single one of the TF's and instructors in Cohort 1 for helping me debug and get a clearer understanding on this week's topics.